replicatedhq/kots/design/airgap-existing-cluster.md

 ## Assumptions

-- The workstation will have kubectl access to the cluster
+- The airgap workstation will have kubectl access to the cluster
-- The workstation must have push access to an image registry that the cluster has pull access
+- The airgap workstation must have push access to an image registry that the cluster has pull access
 - The cluster credentials to pull from the local registry is either unauthenticated or static and persistent credentials (i.e. no Vault integration or other dynamically generated credentials will be supported)

 ## Testing